Puthiyathor Ulagam Seivom: Release and reception

 Puthiyathor Ulagam Seivom released in theatres on 29 August 2014.
 Malini Mannath of The New Indian Express wrote, "The screenplay is too simplistic and the treatment amateurish.
 The children, all freshers, have played their parts adequately.
 While the first half is passable, the second half meanders and loses focus.[...]
-Ulagam Seivom is a good effort, but it could have been crafted in a more appealing way."
-Dinamalar partially praised Pravin Saivi's music, cinematography, and dialogues, while criticising its preachy screenplay. iFlicks praised the background score and the efforts taken by the adolescent lead actors to perform, while criticising the comedy sequences.
+Puthiyor [sic] Ulagam Seivom is a good effort, but it could have been crafted in a more appealing way."
+Dinamalar partially praised Pravin Saivi's music, the cinematography and dialogues, while criticising its preachy screenplay. iFlicks praised the background score and the efforts taken by the adolescent lead actors to perform, while criticising the comedy sequences.